rescawen/Wenlei-Dai-Rankkauslista-Tsoha/documentation/userstory.md

 ### When user is logged into index page

-- User sees a partial list of all tournaments. <br/>
+- User can see a partial list of the latest tournaments.

+      SELECT tournament.id AS tournament_id,
+            tournament.date_created AS tournament_date_created,
+            tournament.date_modified AS tournament_date_modified,
+            tournament.name AS tournament_name,
+            tournament.player_count AS tournament_player_count,
+            tournament.account_id AS tournament_account_id,
+            tournament.description AS tournament_description,
+            tournament.started AS tournament_started
+            FROM tournament ORDER BY tournament.date_modified DESC
+            LIMIT ?
+OFFSET ?

+- User can see number of all the tournaments it has signed up for above the list below.

+      SELECT COUNT(*)
-  `SELECT * FROM tournament`
+            FROM tournament
+            LEFT JOIN players ON players.tournament_id = tournament.id
+            WHERE (players.account_id = ?)

-- User sees a list of all tournaments it has signed up for. <br/>
+- User sees a list of all tournaments it has signed up for.

+      SELECT tournament.id AS tournament_id,
+            tournament.date_created AS tournament_date_created,
+            tournament.date_modified AS tournament_date_modified,
+            tournament.name AS tournament_name,
+            tournament.player_count AS tournament_player_count,
+            tournament.account_id AS tournament_account_id,
+            tournament.description AS tournament_description,
+            tournament.started AS tournament_started
+            FROM tournament
+            JOIN players ON tournament.id = players.tournament_id
+            WHERE players.account_id = ?
+            ORDER BY tournament.date_modified DESC
+            LIMIT ?
+OFFSET ?

-- User sees a list of all tournaments it has created and administrates. <br/>
+- User sees a list of all tournaments it has created and administrates.

+      SELECT tournament.id AS tournament_id,
+            tournament.date_created AS tournament_date_created,
+            tournament.date_modified AS tournament_date_modified,
+            tournament.name AS tournament_name,
+            tournament.player_count AS tournament_player_count,
+            tournament.account_id AS tournament_account_id,
+            tournament.description AS tournament_description,
+            tournament.started AS tournament_started
+            FROM tournament
+            WHERE tournament.account_id = ?
+            ORDER BY tournament.date_modified DESC
+            LIMIT ?
+OFFSET ?

 - User can click a tournament name to take them into a specific tournament page <br/>
   `SELECT * FROM tournament WHERE id='tournament.id'`